STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 shinyApp(ui = ui, server = server)
 ```

+If you do want to add some JavaScript or use common JavaScript functions in your apps, you might want to check out [shinyjs](https://github.com/daattali/shinyjs).

 # Awesome add-on packages to Shiny

 Many people have written packages that enhance Shiny in some way or add extra functionality.
 Here is a list of several popular packages that people often use together with Shiny: